DelphinusLab/zkwasm-book/c1_beginner/c1_quickstart/c4_prove.md

 $ZKWASMBIN/zkwasm-cli --params ./params testwasm prove --output ./output --wasm ./pkg/output.wasm --public 1:i64 --private 1:i64
 ```

 In the above command `--host` specifies the host api set we would like to use.
-Since our application does not relies on any special WASI functions, we use the default.
-The `-k 18` implies that the circuit size is `2^18` and `--params` tells the prover refer to `/params` folder for all circuit specific data.
+Since our application does not relies on any special WASI functions, and `--params` tells the prover refer to `/params` folder for all circuit specific data.
 The `--output` argument specify the output folder for proof results (together with some intermediate files).

 After executing the commnad, it should produce the following files in the output directory `--output ./output`.